Interview: Paul Kelly

 You use literature, both prose and poetry, as a reference point for a lot of your tracks.
 As you mention, the lyrics for the title track were written by the US poet Langston Hughes, and obviously Raymond Carver gave you the title for “So Much Water So Close to Home”.
 How important to you using literature in music?

 For me it’s very important.
 As a songwriter it’s important you keep your ears open.
 Songs come from anywhere, the things you hear people say, or things you read, and a lot of my songs come from something I’ve read.
-There’s lines in my songs that come from other songs, that come from poems, they come from folk songs or things I read in books.
+There are lines in my songs that come from other songs, that come from poems, they come from folk songs or things I read in books.
 They come from everywhere, but it has been more so over the last five years that I’ve consciously put poems to music.
 I thought for a long time that I couldn’t write songs like that.
 I’d always started writing songs with the music first and then gradually getting the words to attach to it, and for some reason I thought if you had the words first, it’d be too restrictive for the music, it would put it on too rigid a rail.
 I’d never write my own words first, my words would come with the music, so of course I never thought to use someone else’s words because of that same principle.

 But about five years ago I got involved with a project of putting poems to music, recorded with an orchestra and classical composer, and that sort of opened a little door for me and I realised I was completely wrong, in the same way as I was wrong about not having other singers on my records 30 years ago (laughs).
 So it’s good to learn new things as you get older.
 So after this project which was called “Conversations with Ghosts”, we did a live recording of that, I just got into the habit of putting poems to music just for fun, and that’s what indirectly led to the Shakespeare record, it wasn’t actually restrictive at all.
 That was a great discovery for me as for me words are the hardest part of writing songs so to have these beautiful words to start with – over half the work is done for writing the song.